Samsung NX1100

-The Samsung NX1100 is a digital compact camera produced and marketed by Samsung since April 2013 as an entry level camera with interchangeable lenses.
-It is a 20.3 Megapixel mirrorless interchangeable lens camera using the Samsung NX-mount.
+The Samsung NX1100 is a digital compact camera produced and marketed by Samsung since April 2013 as an entry-level camera with interchangeable lenses.
+It is a 20.3-megapixel mirrorless interchangeable lens camera using the Samsung NX-mount.

 The NX1100 is comparable in weight and size with cameras such as the Sony NEX, Nikon 1 and the Micro Four Thirds series of cameras.

 The NX1100 includes the i-Function lens control system and built-in WiFi for connection to online services such as email and social networking.
 The NX1100 is nearly identical to the NX1000 model.

+No way to use as a webcam.